theRealAph/ScopeLocals/README.md

   programs, in much the same way that declaring a field of a variable final does.

+[ Note: The apparently-singleton variables `x` and `y` here don't actually point to any data.
+A `ScopeLocal` instance is really no more than a name: all information about the currently-bound values of each scope local is contained in the current `Thread`. ]

+[ Another note: if you need to make sure that no code other than your own can access a `ScopeLocal`, declare it `private`.
+All of the usual Java access modifiers can be used to restrict access to it.
+Even if a secret is passed through a chain of untrused code via a scope local, its value can only be retrieved by code that can access that `ScopeLocal` instance.]

 In this example, `run()` is said to "bind" `x` and `y` to the results of evaluating `expr1` and `expr2` respectively.
 While the method `run()` is executing, any calls to `x.get()` and `y.get()` return the